Home

 1856 - Robert Robertson marries Mary Sked

-The birth (and death) location of the children suggests that Robert and Mary Robertson returned to Doune, perhaps because his father was dying, or to help his mother.
+The death location for Colin suggests that Robert and Mary Robertson (nee Sked) returned to Doune, perhaps because his father was dying, or to help his mother.

-The 1859 census for the Parish of Kilmadock shows that Colin Robertson, a dyke builder, died on 13 June 1859 aged 74.
-His father was recorded as John Robertson (decd.) farmer and his mother Helen Clark (decd).
+Colin Robertson, an agricultural labourer and dyke builder, died on 13 June 1859 aged 74.
+His father was recorded as John Robertson (decd.), farmer and his mother was Helen Clark (decd).
 This information was notified by Robert Robertson, his son.
 Colin was buried at Doune Churchyard (probably Scots Church, which was sold to private developers in 2012 - his grave is no longer identifiable).

 1859 - Christian Robertson and Robert Robertson move to Australia